Tuesday, September 27, 2016

 CM: Archie Gemmill (Scotland)

 Gems played for a few clubs before Peter Taylor took him to Derby in 1970.
-He won two league titles before he followed brian Clough and Peter Taylor to Nottingham Forest.
+He won two league titles before he followed Brian Clough and Peter Taylor to Nottingham Forest.
 He later played for r Birmingham City and Jacksonville Teamen.
 Gemmill played 43 times and scored eight goals for Scotland, and captained the team on 22 occasions.
 Against Netherlands in the 1978 World Cup Finals, he scored one of the greatest goals in the World Cup Finals.

-CM: Steve Hodge (England)
+LM/CM: Steve Hodge (England)

 Steve Hodge joined his boyhood club Nottingham Forest as an apprentice in 1980 and helped the club to reach the semifinal of the UEFA Cup.
 He also played for Aston Villa, Tottenham Hotspurs and Leeds United.
 Capped 24 times fro England.
 He went to both 1986 and 1990 World Cup Finals.
-He exchanged shirt with Diego Maradona after the infamous quaterfinal match vs Argentina in 1986.
+He exchanged shirt with Diego Maradona after the infamous quater-final match vs Argentina in 1986.

 RM/CM: Martin O'Neill (Northern Ireland)